olcf/olcf-user-docs/data/index.rst

 .. note::
    When manually setting striping you must specify -p capacity with the stripe command.
 Otherwise, Orion defaults to using the performance tier, which isn't optimized for handling larger single files.

+If you feel that the default file striping on Orion or the recommended striping for large single-shared-file workloads is not meeting your needs, please contact OLCF-Help so that we can work with you to understand your application's I/O performance.

 ============================================